leonidscott/hydrofoil/docs/NACA-4 Digit Design.md

 ![initial state](img/hydrofoil.png)

+In the picture above, there is a red dotted line, this is the *chord line* or chord.
+The chord line connects the leading edge to the trailing edge.
+Next there is the dotted blue line, this is the *camber line*, also called the *mean camber line*.
+This line runs through the foil such that at any givin point on the camber line, the upper and lower surfaces are the same distance from it.
+Finally, you will notice that the thickness increases and decreases around the camber line at a certain rate.
+These are the characterstics of the foil that the NACA 4 Digit Series are built from

 A NACA 4 Digit foil, is called a NACA 4 Digit foil, the shape of the foil can be generated from 4 digits.
 A NACA 4 Digit foil is recognisable by the word **NACA** and the four digits that follow.
 # **NACA MPXX**
 * M is the maximum camber